 - Genesis 37:28 says that Joseph's brothers sold him to some Midianite traders, who sold him to some Ishmaelites (who were clearly considered distinct from the Midianites, since both are mentioned in the same verse), who in turn took Joseph to Egypt.
 A later passage, Gen. 39:1 adds that the Ishmaelites sold Joseph to Potiphar, an officer of the Pharoah.
 But Gen. 37:36 says that it was the Midianites who sold Joseph to Potiphar.

-- Matthew 2:1 states that Jesus was born in the days of Herod, who died in 4 BCE, but Luke 2:2 states that Jesus was born in the days of Cyrenius, governor of Syria, who did not assume office until 7 CE.
+- Matt.
+2:1 states that Jesus was born in the days of Herod, who died in 4 BCE.
+But Luke 2:2 states that Jesus was born in the days of Cyrenius, governor of Syria, who did not assume office until 7 CE.

 - Matthew 12:1-13 and Mark 2:23-28 record Jesus citing the Old Testament passage (1 Sam.
 21:2-7) that tells of David, when fleeing for his life, requesting bread from the local high priest.
 But Mark's account misquotes the passage, saying that the high priest's name was Abiathar (it was Ahimelech).